 Keeping in view the findings recorded by the Additional Superintendent of Police, District Khurja and taking note of the fact that the Chief Secretary, Government of Uttar Pradesh had not shown any cause against the grant of immediate interim relief, the Commission vide its proceedings dated 23 July 2003 directed that a sum of Rs.
 10,000/- be awarded to each of the two victims viz.
 Prahlad Swaroop and Satish by the State of Uttar Pradesh.
 The case is being monitored by the Commission.

 SAFEGUARD AVAILABLE AGAINST THE ILLEGAL ARREST AND DETENTION

-The constitution contains some minimum procedural requirements which must be complied by procedure established by law Article-22 provides procedural safeguards against arrest or detention.
+The constitution contains some minimum procedural requirements which must be compiled by the procedure established by law Article 22 provides procedural safeguards against arrest or detention.

 a.
 Right to consult and to be defended by a legal practitioner of his choice.

 b.
 Right to be produced before the nearest magistrate within 24 hours of arrest.

 c.
 Right not be detained in custody beyond- 24 hours without the authority of the magistrate.

 The National Human Rights Commission is expanding in the field of violation of rights of the Scheduled Castes and the Scheduled Tribes.